Tynwald: Proposed changes

 In 2007, the island's system of government was reviewed with plans to transform the Legislative Council into a directly elected chamber, likely stemming from debate around the reform of the House of Lords, which was a promise of the Blair Government, and resulted in the passage of the House of Lords Act 1999 and the Constitutional Reform Act 2005.
-As of September 2023, no such legislation has passed through the Tynwald or Parliament of the United Kingdom, however between 2017 and 2018 the Tynwald considered a series of recommendations from Lord Lisvane regarding legislative reform, most of which were rejected.
+As of September 2023, no such legislation has passed through Tynwald or Parliament of the United Kingdom, however between 2017 and 2018 Tynwald considered a series of recommendations from Lord Lisvane regarding legislative reform, most of which were rejected.

 According to the House of Keys Hansard for 6 December 2023, it was stated that the question of removing the Bishop's vote, and possibly seat, in LegCo and Tynwald has been debated ten times in the recent past.
 This proposal for change was defeated in the Keys on 6 December 2023.
+Ultimately, the Bishop's seat was retained, but the vote removed, by the passage of the Isle of Man (Constitution Bill) 2023 (Private Members Bill) in 2026.